MitchDarrow/HHC_2025/act2_rogue_gnome_identity_provider_mjd.md

 - jku changes from "http://idp.atnascorp/.well-known/jwks.json" to "http:/paulweb.neighborhood/jwks.json"

 The token is signed using the Private key generated.
-The public key and the fraudulent JSON file is placed in the www directory of paulweb.neighborhood.
+The public key and the fraudulent JWKS file is placed in the www directory of paulweb.neighborhood.

 ![Creating a Tampered Token](/images/roguegnomeidp_tamperedjwt.jpg)